Importing changes from database

 New objects are simply added to the repository.

-New objects are marked with star icons in a navigation tree.
-The icon disappears after view gets refreshed.
+New objects are marked with star icons in the navigation tree.
+The icon disappears after the view gets refreshed.

 Deleted objects

-Deleted objects and its elements are ignored from all exports.
+Deleted objects and their elements are ignored from all exports.

-Note: once you delete the object from repository its name gets to the list of ignored objects and if the object with that name will be created again it will be ignored from future imports.
+Note: Once you delete the object from the repository, its name gets added to the list of ignored objects.
+If an object with that name is created again, it will be ignored in future imports.
 Read more about ignoring and removing objects from documentation.

 Updated objects

-If an object is detected as updated its definition is read again and compared to the one in the repository.
-Each element (column, key, relation, trigger, parameter) is looked up by the name - if found, then attributes (data type, nullable, relations' and keys' columns, etc.) are updated in the repository.
+If an object is detected as updated, its definition is read again and compared to the one in the repository.
+Each element (column, key, relation, trigger, parameter) is looked up by name - if found, then attributes (data type, nullable, relations' and keys' columns, etc.) are updated in the repository.
 New elements are added to the documentation.
-Missing elements are marked deleted just as it happens with objects (for more details go to Deleted columns, keys, etc. section).
+Missing elements are marked as deleted just as it happens with objects (for more details go to the Deleted columns, keys, etc. section).

 Existing descriptions are never overwritten.
 Descriptions are imported from the database only when empty in the repository.